Skip to content

-Of course, entire books have been written on the subject of PCs and how they differ, so we won’t be diving too deep, here.
+Of course, all books have been written on the subject of PCs and how they differ, so we won’t be diving too deep here.
 What we will do is examine the components which set the typical gaming machine apart from a regular PC.

 What sets a Gaming PC apart?